-Particulars For the year ended For the period ended March 31, 2021 March 31, 2020 a) No. of complaints pending at the beginning of the period - - b) No. of complaints received during the period 95 96 c) No. of complaints redressed during the period 95 96 d) No. of complaints pending at the end of the period = =
+Particulars For the year end March 31, 2021 a) No. of complaints pending at the beginning of the period b) No. of complaints received during the period 95 96 c) No. of complaints redressed during the period 95 96 d) No. of complaints pending at the end of the period